joaquimtimoteo/Chatgpt3.5/README.md

-# ChatGPT 3.5
+# ChatGenius 3.5

-Welcome to **ChatGPT 3.5**, a custom virtual assistant powered by OpenAI's GPT-3.5 model.
+Welcome to **ChatGenius 3.5**, a custom virtual assistant powered by OpenAI's GPT-3.5 model.
 This project showcases advanced AI capabilities integrated with modern web technologies.

 ## Technologies Used